What is a Premium Domain Name?

 Why are Premium Domains So Expensive?

-Premium domains are so expensive because there’s considerable demand for them.
+The price of premium domains can be high because there’s considerable demand for them.
 The number of premium domain names is significantly less than the number of potential customers vying for them.
 Hence, premium domain owners can charge high prices and still make easy sales.

 Need help buying a domain?
 We make the domain buying process easy.